marcoverpas/Italy-SFC-Model/README.md

                       ,Exogenize=exogenizeList,
                       verbose = FALSE )
 ```

+Since we are conducting an in-sample simulation, we use a static prediction approach.
+This means that historical values for the lagged endogenous variables are utilised in the solutions of subsequent periods.

 We can plot the observed series against the simulated one for each variable.
-In the figure below, we selected nominal and real GDP.
+The figure below shows the nominal and the real GDP over the period 1998-2021.

 ```R
 #Define the layout